POETSII/pml/README.md

 For example, undeclared types are assumed `uint32_t` and handler code files must be placed in the same directory as the configuration file.

-### Tool Advantages
+### Benefits

 #### Choice of Programming Model

-In the above application file, the `"model": "simple"` entry defines this application as an instance of the `simple` model. `pml` supports different code generation models that provide slightly different programming interface.
+In the above application file, the `"model": "simple"` entry defines this application as an instance of the `simple` model. `pml` supports different code generation models that provide slightly different programming interfaces.
 For example, `simple` applications contain a single device type that can send and receive all message types.
 The `simple` model makes it easier to develop these applications without having to worry about device types, pins or edges,